We are going through changes in how we proctor the Customer Service Credential Exam. The testing site was

 At present there are no versions of the Customer Service credential exam in any other languages.

-A student can retake an exam one time and can do so immediately as long as the student has completed the steps to begin a test and the student has a new voucher license.
+A student can retake an exam one time and can do so immediately as long as the student has completed the steps to begin a test and the student has a new "retake license".
 We recommend that a student take a day or so to review before re-taking the exam.
+The holder of the Partner Account for your school district can purchase them by clicking the blue button to left and purchasing the Retake Legacy exam license for Customer Service (bottom of page).

 VIEWING YOUR CERTIFICATION CERTIFICATE